 On February 17, 2022, Samsung filed an IPR request contesting the validity of only claim 16 within the '912 Patent.
 Samsung then filed two additional IPR requests contesting the validity of the '506 and '339 Patents.
 Netlist filed its Patent Owner's Preliminary Response for the '912 and '339 Patent IPRs on July 21, 2022, and for the '506 Patent IPR on July 28, 2022.
 On January 19, 2023, the PTAB instituted IPR trials on both the '912 and '339 Patents.
 The following day, the PTAB instituted an IPR trial on the '506 Patent.
 On October 19, 2022, the PTAB instituted IPR trials on the '912 and '339 Patents, while two days later it instituted an IPR trial on the '506 Patent.
-On January 5, 2023, USPTO Director Katherine K. Vidal entered an Order in the '912 Patent proceeding mandating a sua sponte Director review of the Board's decision granting institution of the '912 Patent, and staying the underlying proceedings in lieu of a supplemental briefing schedule set by the Director herself.
+On January 5, 2023, USPTO Director Katherine K. Vidal entered an Order in the '912 Patent proceeding mandating a sua sponte Director review of the Board's decision granting institution of the '912 Patent and staying the underlying proceedings in lieu of a supplemental briefing schedule set by the Director herself.
 On February 3, 2023, Director Vidal entered a decision requiring the assigned Board to reevaluate Netlist's request for discovery on the admitted relationship between Samsung and Google and reassess whether Google is a "Real Party in Interest."
 On June 30, 2023, the Board resumed the trial on the Samsung '912 Patent IPR, which now also includes Micron's claims via joinder (see above), and scheduled the '912 Patent IPR for further substantive briefing and an oral hearing on January 31, 2024.
-Oral arguments for the joined Samsung '339 and '506 Patent IPRs were heard on July 19, 2023 and July 20, 2023, respectively.
-As of the reporting date, the Board has not issued a final written decision regarding Samsung's IPRs of the '339 and '506 Patents.
+On October 17, 2023 and October 18, 2023, the PTAB issued final written decisions stating that all challenged claims of the '506 and '339, respectively, Patents were unpatentable.
+Netlist filed Requests for Rehearing of the '506 and '339 Patent IPR final written decisions on November 16, 2023 and November 17, 2023, respectively.
+On December 20, 2023, the Board denied Netlist's Request for Rehearing on the '506 Patent IPR result.
+Netlist filed a Notice of Appeal challenging the Board's final written decision for the '506 Patent, thus instituting an appeal before the CAFC of the '506 Patent IPR result (CAFC Case No. 24-1521), and as of the reporting date has not filed its Opening Appeal Brief.
+On February 9, 2024, the PTAB denied Netlist's Request for Rehearing on the '339 Patent IPR result.
+Netlist filed its Notice of Appeal challenging the Board's final written decision for the '339 Patent, thus instituting an appeal before the CAFC of the '339 Patent IPR result (CAFC Case No. 24-1707), and as of the reporting date has not filed its Opening Appeal Brief.
+On January 31, 2024, an oral hearing was conducted for the Samsung '912 Patent IPR proceeding joined by Micron.
+On April 17, 2024, the PTAB entered its final written decision for the '912 Patent IPR, finding the challenged claim 16 unpatentable.
+As of the reporting date, Netlist has not filed a notice of appeal challenging the Board's final written decision for the '912 Patent IPR.